drusellers/book/job_description.md

 ## Requirements

 Ability to think deeply about a problem.
-I'm personally not concerned about a degree in a specific field but I am much more interested in you ability to discuss a problem.
+I'm personally not concerned about a degree in a specific field but I am much more interested in your ability to discuss a problem.
 How deep can you go into the problem space and come back with a solution that fits the business needs.

 Ability to explain how you continue to educate yourself.
 Its all too common to see a developer with 20 years of experience that has simply repeated 1st grade for 20 years.
 I want to work with people who are actively growing.
 This doesn't need a crazy amount of work outside of company time but it does take effort to keep up with what is going on in the world.